Fulbright Malaysia Program

 Award Benefit

-• Monthly stipend
+• Monthly Stipend

-• Additional limited financial support for dependents
+• Financial support for dependents (limited)

-• One time Professional Development Allowance
+• Professional Development Allowance

 The Fulbright Malaysian Scholar grant augments the privileges normally accorded by the home institution to its staff members on sabbatical or other leave.
 The program also solicits the cooperation of the U.S. host institutions which may invite grantees to conduct research/lecturing using their facilities.
 It will enhance the application and assist the selection process if candidates have already examined appropriate affiliation at a U.S. institution.
 Cost-sharing from the candidate or the home institution is encouraged as this enables MACEE to offer Fulbright grants to more candidates.